-You can supply details to ACC about fraud by:
+You can give us details about any suspected fraud by:

-- Failure to advise ACC of earnings received while in receipt of weekly compensation.
+- Failure to advise us of earnings received while in receipt of weekly compensation

 - Falsely claiming the need for help in the home.

 - Claiming for treatments and services not provided

 - Claiming times in excess of times spent with client